redox-os/tfs/README.md

 In contrary to ZFS, which TFS takes a lot inspiration from, TFS fixes certain flaws ZFS had:

 - TFS is not monolithic: It is based on a stack of disk drivers, each making up disjoint components.
 This makes it easy to maintain and implement.
+- TFS is disk-centric: TFS puts a lot of effort into handling as much of the raw bytes without semantic information as possible.
+This gives great performance and simple code.
 - TFS puts greater emphasis on memory caching: This can improve performance significantly.
 - TFS has much improved file monitoring: inotify and friends are all hacks.
 TFS provides a integrated solution to file monitoring.
 - TFS puts even more emphasis on compression: TFS has built in random-access compression.